quicwg/multipath/draft-ietf-quic-multipath.md

 observe a different 4-tuple.
 Servers observing a 4-tuple change will performs path validation (see {{Section 9 of QUIC-TRANSPORT}}).
-If the path validation process succeeds, the endpoints need to reset their congestion controller and round-trip time estimator for he new path as specficied in  {{Section 9.4 of QUIC-TRANSPORT}}.
+If the path validation process succeeds, the endpoints need to reset their congestion controller and round-trip time estimator for the new path as specficied in  {{Section 9.4 of QUIC-TRANSPORT}}.

 {{Section 9.3 of QUIC-TRANSPORT}} allows an endpoint to skip validation of